Establishing a Business Network Abroad

 Join business networking communities

 The internet is your friend when you first drop into a new city and need to find networking events.
-Two of your first stops should be Meetup and Internations, both with international coverage and known for hosting great events.
+You can check out Meetup w internaional coverage and known for hosting great events.

 Other angles worth pursuing are through your home country’s embassy or trade mission.
 Events they host are usually higher calibre and tend to attract local companies looking to conduct international business.
 It’s also a good idea to sign up to various newsletters to know about upcoming events without having to search online every time.
 These are great for being able to RSVP in time and preparation for the networking event.